fizzbee-io/website/content/design/tutorials/liveness.md

 Here, the `Send` action is fair and since it is part of the role, this ensures that each sender will eventually send a message.

-To ensure each receiver will eventually receive a message from each sender, we need to specify `fair` to the `any` keyword that chooses the receiver to send to.
+To ensure each receiver will eventually receive a message from each sender, we need to specify `fair` to the `oneof` keyword that chooses the receiver to send to.

 ## Non Deterministic Model Checker